Manan-13/Dice-Game/README.md

-A Dice Game.
+Random number generator.
 Player with higher die count is the winner!